Shiva Minyan Information

-Attending a shiva (observing death in a Jewish home) is a mitzvah (commandment).
-This mitzvah, a positive commandment, to go to a house of mourning, to comfort the bereaved, and to assure that there will be a minyan (ten Jews) to recite the prayer for the deceased with the bereaved family is one of the highest honors a person can do for another in our community.
+Attending a shiva (morning ritual) is a mitzvah (commandment).
+The mitzvah is to go to a house of mourning, to comfort the bereaved, and to assure that there will be a minyan of ten people to recite the Kaddish memorial prayer.
+Performing this mitzvah is one of the highest honors a person can do for another in our community.
 It is not necessary that you know the deceased or the mourner for your presence to help in comforting the mourners as they grieve and heal.

 The focus of a person attending a shiva minyan is to provide comfort and support for the mourner.

 The rabbis are very clear that a visitor's main job is "being there" for the mourner.
 A visitor is not expected to say anything because there are no appropriate words to be said.
 It is traditional to bring food, either prepared by you or store bought.
 Food represents life, and we embrace and talk of life in the face of death.
 It is not traditional to bring liquor, candy, or flowers.
-In addition it is customary to make a donation to a charity in honor of the person who has passed away.
+In addition it is customary to make a donation (tzedakah) to a charity in honor of the person who has passed away.
+To make a donation to Congregation Emanu-El in memory of an individual you may do so here or you may contact the Development Office at (415) 750-7554.

 Just walk in